Stockpiling 101: How to Save Money with a Stockpile

 It is very important that you only stockpile foods and products that you know your family will actually use.
 Don’t buy 10 boxes of cereal that your family has never tried before or it may never get eaten.
 If your husband does not like a certain brand of deodorant, don’t stockpile that brand, even if it’s FREE.
 Yes, I just told you not to get something if it’s free.
 If you won’t use it, what’s the point?
-By buying it you are just preventing someone who could actually use it from buying it and taking up valuable storage space in your home.
+By buying it you are just preventing someone who could actually use it from buying it and taking up valuable storage space in your own home.

 Watch Expiration Dates

 You have to keep an eye on expiration dates when you stockpile.
 It is very important to rotate your stockpile.
 That means you need to put the new items you purchase at the back and keep the oldest products at the front where you can get to them.
 Keep in mind that even toothpaste expires!
-It takes a long time, but if you look at the tube, there actually is an expiration date on there!
+It takes a long time, but if you look at the tube, there actually is an expiration date on there.

 Don’t Go Overboard

 It’s very tempting to buy tons and tons of products – especially when they’re free.
 Please remember the 8 – 12 week sales cycle.
 It WILL go on sale again!
 You don’t have to buy 50 tubes of toothpaste right now.
 Buy a few now, then buy a few again the next time it goes on sale.
 If you realize you’ve accumulated too many tubes, skip a few sales.
-Save your gas, energy, space, and time instead.
+Save your gas, energy, space, and time.

 If you build a stockpile and carefully maintain it you can save a lot of money and always have your favorite products on hand!
-No more running to the store at 10 pm because you’ve run out of diapers!
+No more running to the store at 10 pm because you’ve run out of shampoo!

 Do you stockpile?
 Let me know what your go-to stockpile products are!